Ye99/InkPrinterClogGuard/ReadMe.md

 Tested on Epson EcoTank ET-2850, should work for ET-3850, ET-4850 color inkjet printers as well.

-The default schedule is set to print a test page every 3 days.
-To change the scheduled interval, edit the `print_test_page.timer` file, then rerun the setup script with the `--force` flag to overwrite the existing systemd timer.
+The default schedule is set to print a test page every Friday at noon.
+To change the scheduled interval, edit the `print_test_page.timer` file.
+For example, instead of

-Note: I run this service on a virtualized Linux container 24/7, so I use the following systemd timer settings.
-The OnBootSec=1min setting prints a test page 1 minute after reboot, which is required to kick off the first run on a new container.
 ```
-# This ensures the first run happens right away on boot, and then every 3 days after that.
-OnBootSec=1min
-# Run every 3 days
-OnUnitActiveSec=3d
+OnCalendar=Fri 12:00
+Persistent=true
 ```
-However, if you run this service on a computer that you power off and on frequently, the above settings will cause unnecessary extra executions.
-Instead, use the following settings:
+this setting prints a test page on Monday and Friday at noon:
 ```
 OnCalendar=Mon,Fri 12:00
 Persistent=true
 ```
+After making your changes, rerun the setup script with the --force flag to overwrite the existing systemd timer.

+Note: I run this service on a virtualized Linux container 24/7.
+If you run this service on a computer that is powered off for extended periods, your inkjet printer may still get clogged because the service is not running.

 ## Installation